-There are two tools commonly used for testing concrete hardness, they are the rebound hammer and the Moh’s scratch test.
+There are two tools commonly used for testing the hardness of concrete.
+They are the rebound hammer and the Moh’s scratch test.

-The rebound hammer has a piston that is “fired” by the user and gives a PSI ratting for the slab.
-I like this one as it tells you about the whole slab and not just the very surface.
+The rebound hammer has a spring loaded piston that is “fired” by the user onto the surface of the concrete, the amount of rebound gives a PSI rating for the slab.
+I like this one as it tells you about the whole slab and not just the very top surface.